Rosalind Wiseman Introductions

 She is the author of the New York Times’ bestsellers, Queen Bees & Wannabes, which was turned into the movie Mean Girls and Masterminds & Wingmen–which she wrote in partnership with over 150 teen boys.
 She is also the author of The Guide (which is being developed into a movie with the help of a teen advisory board), and the young adult novel, Boys, Girls and Other Hazardous Materials.
 In the fall of 2016, she published the Owning Up Curriculum, a social emotional learning curriculum that she wrote in collaboration with middle and high school students.

 She is constantly developing new books, films, and social media projects with her team at Cultures of Dignity and young people throughout the country.
 Although she grew up in Washington DC, she was born in Philadelphia, she now lives in Boulder Colorado.
-She loves to play trampoline dodgeball and she is married and the mother of a fourteen and sixteen year old boys.
+She loves to play trampoline dodgeball and she is married and the mother of two boys.